roshan2004/membrane-proteins/README.md

 # Membrane-Proteins
-For the MD simulation of membrane proteins
+For the MD simulation of membrane protein inside POPC bilayer.